fmorenovr/goalgos/sort/Readme.md

 * Note: k in Bucket Sort means number of buckets.
 * Note: k in CountingSort means the number of different numbers in array.
 * Note: k in PigeonHoleSort means the number of range number.
-* Note: k in RadixSort means the number of range number and d means the digits of the numbers.
+* Note: k in RadixSort means the number of range number.
 * Note: k in SpreadSort means the number of range number and d means the digits of the numbers.

 <center>